 North Dakota Adoption Subsidy and Financial Assistance Programs

 Adoption from foster care in North Dakota is designed to be financially accessible — the state offers a combination of ongoing monthly subsidies, medical assistance, and non-recurring expense reimbursement for qualifying children.
-Understanding these programs before finalization is important, because some benefits can only be negotiated as part of the pre-adoption agreement, not retroactively.
+Understanding these programs before finalization is important because assistance terms and eligibility are handled through the adoption-assistance process.

 Who Qualifies for North Dakota Adoption Assistance

 Adoption assistance (subsidy) in North Dakota is available for children adopted from the public foster care system who meet the state's "special needs" definition.
-A child qualifies as special needs if they:
+Factors can include a child who:

 Monthly Subsidy Payments

 The monthly adoption subsidy ranges from $0 to the standard North Dakota foster care rate, depending on the child's needs.
-The foster care rate is the same amount the state would pay to a licensed foster family caring for that child — using it as the ceiling for adoption assistance ensures children with intensive needs can be placed in adoptive homes without creating a financial burden for the family.
+The standard foster-care rate is the ceiling used for adoption assistance; the amount depends on the child's needs.

-The subsidy is negotiated before finalization in the adoption assistance agreement.
+The subsidy is addressed through an adoption assistance agreement.
 Families should review this agreement carefully with their caseworker and, ideally, with an attorney.
 Do not waive or accept a lower subsidy amount without fully understanding what the child's projected needs are — particularly for children with medical conditions, developmental delays, or significant trauma histories.

 Non-Recurring Expense Reimbursement